FengDenny/Vanilla/Accordion/README.md

 - CSS is used and written to help `accordionClass.js` to add or remove `active` and adding necessary animations using `visible`

+- CSS is also used and written to create the necessary UI layout

 **Font**

 ***Google Font used***